-- 1,094,151 shares of common stock issuable upon the exercise of outstanding options at a weighted average exercise price of \$3.20 per share; - .
-633,212 shares of common stock issuable upon exercise of outstanding warrants at a weighted average exercise price of \$1.71 per share; - .
-568,181 of common stock issuable upon conversion of an outstanding promissory note (assuming an initial offering price of \$11.00); - .
+- 1,094,151 shares of common stock issuable upon the exercise of outstanding options at a weighted average exercise price of \$3.20 per share; - 633,212 shares of common stock issuable upon exercise of outstanding warrants at a weighted average exercise price of \$1.71 per share; - 480,769 shares of common stock issuable upon conversion of an outstanding promissory note; - .
 4,288,221 shares of common stock available for issuance or future grant under our stock option plans; and - .
 300,000 shares of common stock available for issuance under our employee stock purchase plan.